smeshny/bera420kodiakFaucet/README.md

 1. **bera_wallets.xlsx**
    - Rename `EXAMPLE_bera_wallets.xlsx` to `bera_wallets.xlsx`
-   - Fill the file with your data following the example
+   - Fill the file with your data following the example.
+Fill adresses, not PK.

 2. **config.py**
    - Rename `EXAMPLE_config.py` to `config.py`
    - Fill in the configuration settings (API keys, timeouts, etc.)
    - Set `IS_HEADLESS=False` to watch the process in the browser
+   - UTC time used everywhere!

 3. **proxies_replacement.txt**
    - Rename `EXAMPLE_proxies_replacement.txt` to `proxies_replacement.txt`
    - Add additional residential proxies (4200 recommended)
+   - Every time when proxy changing it will delete this proxy from the end of this file

 ## 🏃‍♂️ Running the Script